Babelscape/cner/README.md

 # Evaluate CNER models
-Using the official data, it is possible to train a cner model on cner_output.jsonl are the official outputs of our cner system
+Using the official data, it is possible to train a cner model on CNER-silver.

-To produce CNER results, it is possible to run the following:
+To evaluate a CNER model, it is possible to run the following:
     ```
-    python scripts/evaluate.py
+    python scripts/evaluate.py --predictions_path path_to_predictions

+    )
     ```

+where `path_to_predictions` is a file with CNER prediction over the cner-gold dataset split.
+Supported formats: .jsonl

+Supported formats: .tsv

 # Reproduce Paper Results
 cner_output.jsonl are the official outputs of our cner system To produce CNER results, it is possible to run the following: